erfaneillat/logme/server/README.md

 npm run setup-dev
 ```

-This will create a `.env` file with development configuration and show you the development verification code.
+This will create a `.env` file with development configuration and show you the SMS service configuration.

-### Development Verification Code

-In development mode (`NODE_ENV=development`), you can use **"123456"** as the verification code for testing purposes.
-This bypasses the SMS verification system and allows for quick testing of the authentication flow.
+### SMS Service Configuration

+The SMS service behaves differently based on the environment and API key configuration:

+**Development Mode (`NODE_ENV=development`):**
+- If `KAVENEGAR_API_KEY` is configured: Real SMS OTP will be sent
+- If no API key is configured: Mock service will be used (no actual SMS sent)
+- The server does NOT return the verification code in the API response (security)

+**Production Mode (`NODE_ENV=production`):**
+- `KAVENEGAR_API_KEY` is required
+- Real SMS OTP will always be sent
+- The server does NOT return the verification code in the API response (security)

 **Important Notes:**
-- This only works when `NODE_ENV=development`
-- In production, real SMS verification is required
-- The server returns the actual verification code in development mode for testing
 - Mobile app expects server on port 9000 (already configured)
+- In development, check server logs to see if SMS was actually sent or mocked
+- Use the verification code received via SMS for authentication

 ## Installation